difficulty levels

 SG 4 - professional - single trails, selective terrain, heavily exposed paths/trails

-Difficult route even for experienced riders, requires above-average driving skills.
-Rough tire profile recommended or required.
-Mostly single lane, few passing places, hardly maintained road, rough gravel, heavily washed out/extended, side slopes possible, is slippery when wet (mud, grass), possible bottlenecks, still passable fords, lack of edge protection, very narrow, undeveloped turns
+A challenging route even for experienced riders, requiring above-average riding skills.
+Heavy-duty tyres are recommended or required.
+Mostly single trails, few passing places, poorly maintained road surface, coarse gravel, heavily washed out/worn, possible side slopes, slippery when wet (mud, grass), possible narrow sections, still passable fords, no edge protection, very narrow, unimproved hairpin bends, extreme, rutted deep sand, obstacles, rocks, ledges.

 steep inclines and declines

-→ Previous completion of an Enduro course required!
+Extensive off-road enduro experience or prior completion of an enduro course required!